navid-vafaei/Home/README.md

 Hello and welcome to my website!

 This is the website to represent my projects with any necessary information that I have already done.
-These projects are not open sourse projects and therefore I can not pulish wole project.
-Nevetheless, I publish main sections with explanations.
+Unfortunately, these projects are not open sourse projects and therefore I can not pulish source codes.
+Nevetheless, I try to publish the sections with some explanations as far as I can, based on permissions that I receive from employers.
-I categorized my projects based on programming languages and frameworks that I used.
+Meanwhile, you can use souce codes that I put here in your projects freely.

 ---
 ### Energy Management System